PanyuDev/NeuroLingo/README.md

 # NeuroLingo Chrome Extension

-A Chrome extension built with the [Neuro Game SDK API](https://github.com/VedalAI/neuro-game-sdk/tree/main) that enables AI interaction with Duolingo.
+A Chrome extension built with the [Neuro Game SDK API](https://github.com/VedalAI/neuro-game-sdk/tree/main) that enables Neuro interaction with Duolingo.
 This extension allows Neuro to automatically detect and answer Duolingo questions through intelligent web scraping and automated actions.

 ## Features